The Faculty of Aerospace Engineering of Delft University of Technology, the Netherlands, announces a vacancy for one Ph.D. student within the project:

-We are looking for a candidate with an MSc degree in an area such as Mechatronics, Robotics, Aerospace Engineering, Artificial Intelligence, Computer Science, Mechatronics, Control Systems Theory, or a similar field.
+We are looking for a candidate with an MSc degree in an area such as Robotics, Aerospace Engineering, Artificial Intelligence, Computer Science, Mechatronics, Control Systems Theory, or a similar field.
 The candidate is expected to be passionate about developing autonomous robots, not only focusing on the AI or control algorithms, but also on hands-on development and flight testing.
 Programming experience is required in Matlab/Python and/or C/C++.
 It is very much appreciated if the candidate has experience working with or designing electronics and / or drone hardware.

 Previous experience with robotic or mechatronic systems and their control is an asset.
-Please note that the Ph.D. candidate will work within a team with ample experience in design and prototyping of MAVs, autopilots (in particular Paparazzi) and micro-electronics as well as with bio-inspired vision-based control.
-The candidate must have strong analytical skills and must be able to work at the intersection of several research domains (mechanical design, mechatronics, control, aerodynamics, biology, artificial intelligence).
+Please note that the Ph.D. candidate will work within a team with ample experience in design and prototyping of tiny drones, autopilots (in particular Paparazzi) and micro-electronics as well as with bio-inspired artificial intelligence and control.
+The candidate must have strong analytical skills and must be able to work at the intersection of several research domains (artificial intelligence, control, mechatronics, mechanical design, aerospace).
 A very good command of the English language is required, as well as excellent communication skills.

 What do we offer?

 We offer the opportunity to do scientifically challenging research in a multi-disciplinary research group.
 The appointment will be for a period of 4 years.
 As an employee of the university you will receive a competitive salary, as well as excellent secondary benefits in accordance with the Collective Agreement (CAO) of the Association of Universities in the Netherlands (VSNU).
-Your gross salary in the first year will be according to the first step of the standard Dutch salary scale for a PhD candidate, which is currently € 2,191.00 gross per month (approximately € 1,740.00 net).
-In the second year, your salary will be increased to € 2,552.00 gross.
+Your gross salary in the first year will be according to the first step of the standard Dutch salary scale for a PhD candidate, which is currently € 2,325.00 gross per month (approximately € 1,856.00 net) excluded the 30% rule.
+In the second year, your salary will be increased to € 2,709.00 gross.
 This salary is to increase further in your third and fourth year.
 Assistance with accommodation can be arranged.

 How to apply?

 Submit your application to dr. Guido de Croon (email: firstname.lastname@example.org) before May 21st 2019 with “Swarming PhD” in the subject.
 Include a cover letter along with a detailed curriculum vitae, a separate motivation letter stating why the proposed research topic interests you, electronic links to or copies of a few selected publications (if applicable), an overview of possible “hobby projects” in the area of robotics / drones, the summary of your MSc thesis, your MSc and BSc course programs and the corresponding grades, names and addresses of two to three reference persons, and other information that might be relevant to your application.
-Job interviews will take place in February – March 2017.
+Job interviews will take place from May 21 – June 1 2019.